ma-everett/tmpcache/README.md

     > tmpcache_read /srv/tmpcache tcp://localhost:9898

 *tmpcache* can be stopped by sending a TERM signal.
+If you wish to run both services within a single process, you can use _host_ instead:

+    > tmpcache_host /srv/tmpcache ipc:///tmp/run/tmpcache.write
+      tcp://localhost:9898 &

+ The _write_ address is listed first.
+Benefits of a single process, include easier management, but also that the _journal_ (still in development) will use a single address for both _read_ and _write_ services.

 Snapshotting to CDB or another cache
 ------------------------------------